MicrosoftDocs/cpp-docs/docs/standard-library/ambiguous-local-time.md

 # `ambiguous_local_time` class

-The error thrown when attempting to convert a `local_time` to a `sys_time`, but the result is ambiguous and neither `choose::earliest` or `choose::latest` was specified to settle the ambiguity.
+The error thrown when attempting to convert a `local_time` to a `sys_time` and the result can be one of two times and neither `choose::earliest` or `choose::latest` was specified to settle the ambiguity.

 ## Syntax